BenLauwens/ThinkJulia.jl/docs/src/chap11.md

 - *Format the output*:

 >Formatting debugging output can make it easier to spot an error.
 We saw an example in Section 6.9.
-Another tool you might find useful is the pprint module, which provides a pprint function that displays built-in types in a more human-readable format (pprint stands for “pretty print”).
 >Again, time you spend building scaffolding can reduce the time you spend debugging.

 ## Glossary